 - If you choose to shut down now, make sure you only connect ONE of your source or destination drive before you boot the computer the first time after the clone.

 - If more than one disk is connected to the computer at boot time, one disk may be marked as offline by the Windows operating system.

 - Only connect the disk you want to use at the moment.

-As mentioned in this part, in most situations, you choose to clone a hard drive to SSD in Windows 10/8/7 rather than simply copying & pasting for disk upgrade, good performance, and disk backup.
+As mentioned in this part, in most situations, you choose to clone a hard drive to SSD in Windows 11/10/8/7 rather than simply copying & pasting for disk upgrades, good performance, and disk backup.
 Due to different cloning needs, the specific operations are different.

-① If you want to use and boot the operating system from the new disk, you can mark the target disk online by either:
+① If you want to use and boot the operating system from the destination drive, you can mark the target one online by either:

 - Shutting down your computer and remove the original disk.

-- Keeping the original disk in your computer and changing the BIOS settings boot order to boot from the new disk.
+- Keeping the original drive in your computer and changing the BIOS boot order to reboot from the new disk.

 ② If you only want to make a disk backup to the SSD or new hard drive:

 After the cloning operation is completed, you can remove the target disk from your computer.

 If you are one of Windows users, looking for the best way to clone a hard drive Windows 7/8/10, click below for a free download of MiniTool ShadowMaker, professional drive cloning software, to begin cloning a disk from HDD to SSD.